Call Us: (02) 8880 9037

 • help correct birth defects like cleft palate to aid in respiration and nutrition

 Your nose job surgery can be done using local or general anaesthesia, depending on the condition of the patient and the amount of alteration that he or she needs.
-It is more commonly treated as an outpatient surgery procedure, but if the surgeon sees the need for you to be monitored closely after the nose job surgery, he may request you to stay admitted overnight.
+It is more commonly treated as an outpatient surgery procedure, but if the doctor sees the need for you to be monitored closely after the nose job surgery, he may request you to stay admitted overnight.

 Rhinoplasty risks: The common and rare outcomes of surgery

 As they say, no surgery is exempted from potential risks and complications.
-No matter how experienced a surgeon would be, there will always be a small percentage of the possibility that unwanted complications may arise during and after surgery.
+No matter how experienced a doctor would be, there will always be a small percentage of the possibility that unwanted complications may arise during and after surgery.
 What is important at the end of the day is that you and your doctor did everything right to avoid these complications and that the results of the nose job surgery are so much more essential than the potential complications you may face while doing it.
 This is the reason why a rhinoplasty patient undergoes a surgery armed with the realisation that this procedure, despite its risks and unforeseen complications, is going to make her feel and look better.

 Common rhinoplasty risks

 Bleeding.
-Because incisions and cuts on the skin, bones, and cartilages are performed during the nose job surgery, it is common that surgeons would include bleeding as an effect of the procedure.
+Because incisions and cuts on the skin, bones, and cartilages are performed during the nose job surgery, it is common that doctors would include bleeding as an effect of the procedure.
 It is only normal to bleed during the first 12 hours after surgery.
 It may also be common for rhinoplasty patients to complain of bleeding 1 to 2 days post-surgery, and this is because the nose has so many small blood vessels that even the procedure is a ‘bloody’ one.
 Because of this fact, even if it is somewhat burdensome, it may be required for the patient or someone to help you carefully change the surgical dressing again and again during your recovery period.
-Your surgeon may advise that it is still normal for you to have a pinkish, blood-tinged nasal discharge coming down from your nose and throat for the first 3-4 days until it gradually subsides.
-However, if you notice that bleeding is more than usual after this time (seeing fresh blood instead of blood-tinged discharge), call your surgeon or rush to the hospital and request for an immediate follow-up.
+Your doctor may advise that it is still normal for you to have a pinkish, blood-tinged nasal discharge coming down from your nose and throat for the first 3-4 days until it gradually subsides.
+However, if you notice that bleeding is more than usual after this time (seeing fresh blood instead of blood-tinged discharge), call your doctor or rush to the hospital and request for an immediate follow-up.
 At home, you must immediately lie down and elevate your head on 3-4 pillows.
 Cold compresses and ice packs applied on the back of the neck and on the forehead and eyes may also help.
 A prescribed nasal decongestant, like Afrin, can help with the discharges.

 Infection.
 Like bleeding, all surgeries have this as a given potential risk.
 Because you are exposing the internal structures of your nose out in the open during surgery, and there are incisions that would leave fresh wounds postop, the bacterial or viral invasion may be possible, especially for patients with a weak immune system.
 Signs of infection that one nose job surgery patient may notice include fever, bad-smelling nasal discharge, and unusual pain, redness, and swelling on the site.
 Although the last three symptoms of infection may be common after surgery and are just normal if you feel that there is something wrong and your gut feel wants you to seek medical consultation, do it.
 It is better to be wrong and have a doctor check up on you than to set it aside and wait for the infection to spread until it is too severe to be controlled.

 Anaesthesia adverse reaction.
-During your rhinoplasty surgery, your surgeon may use local anaesthesia with sedation or general anaesthesia depending on your need and the complexity of the procedure.
+During your rhinoplasty surgery, your doctor may use local anaesthesia with sedation or general anaesthesia depending on your need and the complexity of the procedure.
 The main purpose of this is to relieve you from feeling any pain during the procedure, as well as keeping you calm.
 Local anaesthesia with sedation is used for patients who need minor changes on their nose.
 During the procedure, the patient’s nose (not the whole body) will be numb, and you feel somewhat sleepy or groggy and relaxed (due to the intravenous sedation).
 General anaesthesia, on the other hand, makes you fall asleep and remain unconscious during the whole procedure.
-This is preferred by surgeons if the operation is complex and would run for a bit longer, and patients as well so they would just sleep during the entire time that they are on the operating table.
+This is preferred by doctors if the operation is complex and would run for a bit longer, and patients as well so they would just sleep during the entire time that they are on the operating table.
 With these two options, a patient may have an adverse reaction during and after the procedure.
 Some rhinoplasty patients who were administered with local anaesthesia and sedatives may have chemical reactions that would allow them to involuntarily move during their extremities during the surgery, something that would definitely affect the nose job surgery.
 There are also cases where, due to the high cost of using general anaesthesia, patients would opt to get local anesthesia even for their complex procedure, only to have sore muscles and full bladder during the lengthy procedure which makes them distressed even under the effects of anaesthesia.
 Meanwhile, getting general anaesthesia also has its fair share of complaints as well.
 Because patients need to be attached to a breathing apparatus during the procedure, a breathing tube is passed through the mouth going to the trachea so that breathing issues during the procedure will be avoided.
 So it is common for patients to complain of having a sore throat after.
 Some patients also complain of nausea and vomiting, symptoms that would largely affect the results of the nose job surgery.
 Rhinoplasty risks that increase the pressure on the nose would cause more bruising, swelling, and bleeding on the operative site.
 Discomfort may now be felt as the anaesthesia subsides.
 If the secondary adverse reactions of anaesthesia are becoming more apparent, it is always best to follow-up with your doctor to make sure that you are safe all throughout your recovery period.

 Other rhinoplasty risks